 Future Pay was able to boost their engagement by 30% by integrating Haptik’s Quiz bot with their digital wallet app.
 The bot is part of our Concierge Bot SDK which contains over 40+ bots that have been pre-trained with conversational data from over 4 years.

 When KLM airlines rolled out its Facebook bot, there was a spike in customer queries due to the high adoption of the bot.
 The bot’s AI learned from various human agents’ actions and provides suggested replies to human agents.
-Over 50% Over 50% of the queries are now being answered with the help of AI.
+Over 50% of the queries are now being answered with the help of AI.
 The bot’s ability to automatically answer the users’ repetitive inquiries have freed the agents to solve more complex tasks, leading to a better user experience.

 Your bot’s NLU capabilities also dictate how well it can understand queries no matter how they are phrased.